thingsboard/thingsboard-edge/application/src/main/data/json/solutions/waste_monitoring/highlights.md

   - interactive map for monitoring the placement and fullness of garbage bins/sensors;
   - bins management system;
   - alarm system;
-  - statistics of bins fullness and the level of the battery.
+  - statistics of bins fullness and the battery level.